Sandpainting: Tibetan sandpainting

 On the first day, the lamas begin by drawing an outline of the mandala to be painted on a wooden platform.
-The following days see the laying of the coloured sands, which is effected by pouring the sand from traditional metal funnels called chak-pur.
+The following days see the laying of the colored sands, which is effected by pouring the sand from traditional metal funnels called chak-pur.
 Each monk holds a chak-pur in one hand, while running a metal rod on its serrated surface; the vibration causes the sands to flow like liquid.

 Formed of traditional prescribed iconography that includes geometric shapes and a multitude of ancient spiritual symbols (e.g.: Ashtamangala and divine attributes of yidam), seed syllables, mantra, the sand-painted mandala is used as a tool or instrument for innumerable purposes.
 A primary purpose is to reconsecrate the earth and its inhabitants.

 When the meditation is complete, the sand painting is ceremoniously destroyed using a Vajra and the sand is then gathered and taken to a body of water for offering.

 Japanese tray pictures

 Emperor Tenmu (631–686), the 40th emperor of Japan, used Bonseki techniques to describe landscapes and natural objects.
 Several gardens in Kyoto are also believed to have been designed using bonseki.
 The 1300 essay by the Japanese Zen monk Kokan Shiren, "Rhymeprose on a Miniature Landscape Garden", talks about the principles of bonseki and garden architecture.
 Bonseki became a popular art form of the Japanese aristocracy during the reign of Ashikaga Yoshimasa (1443–1490).
 The historical figure with the most profound influence on the Japanese "Way of Tea", Sen no Rikyū (1522–1591), practiced bonseki.
-From the 15th century in Japan, Buddhist artists in the times of the shōguns practised the craft of bonseki by sprinkling dry coloured sand and pebbles onto the surface of plain black lacquered trays.
+From the 15th century in Japan, Buddhist artists in the times of the shōguns practiced the craft of bonseki by sprinkling dry colored sand and pebbles onto the surface of plain black lacquered trays.
 They used bird feathers as brushes to form the sandy surface into seascapes and landscapes.
 These tray pictures were used in religious ceremonies.
 Although the practice of bonseki nearly died out after WWII, there are still actively practicing schools.